 This can be taken much further of course.
 Where would a Christian stand on an issue like Liberation Theology?
 Some would argue that this is Christianity in action, and that Jesus was a socialist, and so on.
 Others would point out that Liberation Theology actually conflates the gospel into Marxism.
 That is, Liberation Theologians reduce the gospel into Marxist categories.
 Thus sin is identified as oppressive capitalistic structures, salvation is understood to be the overthrowing of those structures, etc. An orthodox understanding of the gospel seems to get lost and replaced by Marxist praxis.
 Then again there are the related questions as to whether Marxist socialism has ever really helped the poor, and so on.

 So the debate continues.
 And believe me, I have been a part of many of these debates.
 Indeed, I often have robust debates with my friends on the religious left concerning these very issues.
 And I certainly consider such people to be my brothers in Christ, even though I may strongly disagree with many of their political and social views.

-For example, from my perspective I believe that those seeking to hold on to Biblical principles would take a dim view of things like drug injecting rooms, the legalization of all drugs, the legalization and promotion of all types of sexuality, the dismantling of the family, the promotion of abortion and euthanasia on demand, and so on.
-These types of polices are usually championed by the political left, not usually the right (there are exceptions of course).
+For example, from my perspective I believe that those seeking to hold on to biblical principles would take a dim view of things like drug injecting rooms, the legalisation of all drugs, the legalisation and promotion of all types of sexuality, the dismantling of the family, the promotion of abortion and euthanasia on demand, and so on.
+These types of policies are usually championed by the political left, not usually the right (there are exceptions of course).
 Thus on these sorts of issues I feel more comfortable with the right.

 But if the left gets it right on certain issues, then I certainly support them.
 For example, the Greens tend to be off on most things, from my point of view.
 But they have been good on the gambling issue, and I hear they are willing to publicly campaign against Victoria’s Religious Vilification laws.
 To that extent I support them one hundred per cent.